Memory tricks

 • Coordination: Coordination becomes essential when multiple body parts need to work together to accomplish a particular task.
 Sometimes, they must work simultaneously, while at other times, they must move in a smooth sequence.
 For example, the difference between a well-trained team of soldiers and a random group of individuals is that the trained team can execute orders promptly and efficiently.
 In contrast, the random group may question authority, suggest alternative approaches, leading to inefficiencies.

-Note: Phrase to help with memorization: Big Larry Moved My Car or Betty Lou made me chuckle.
+Note: Phrase to help with memorization: Bruce Lee Moved My Car or Bruce Lee made me cry.

 Body groups that needs to be strong